lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the link directory.<br/><br/>
 ![link1](readme_images/link1.png)

-- Execute the main.go file in the main folder with one argument specifying the HTML file that will be parsed.
+- Run the main.go file in the main folder with one argument specifying the HTML file that will be parsed.
 (In this example, we will use the demo.html file as the target HTML file)<br/><br/>
 ![link2](readme_images/link2.png)